msheiny/sheiny-bootstrap/README.md

 }
 ```

-Check the recipes folder to target a specific bootstrap component (such as
-setting up the home directory, installing system packages, etc.)

-The quickest way to do install is to utilize `chef-zero`.
-Clone this project
-to `cookbooks/sheiny-bootstrap` and run:
+Without running a chef server, the best way to get up and running is to utilize [Chef Zero](https://github.com/opscode/chef-zero) - which is awesome and built into the latest versions of Chef.
+Just clone this project to `./cookbooks/sheiny-bootstrap` and run:

 ```bash
 sudo chef-client -z -o "sheiny-bootstrap"